-133. As in claim 1 of the '672 Patent, in response to the receiving an indication, the Accused Product, on information and belief, detects one or more attributes of one or both of rich media capabilities associated with the internet browser or rich media capabilities associated with the network device.
-For example, the Accused Product detects attributes of the computer, e.g., browser and language.
+127. As in claim 1 of the '672 Patent, in response to the receiving an indication, the Accused Product, on information and belief, detects one or more attributes of one or both of rich media capabilities associated with the internet browser or rich media capabilities associated with the network device.
+For example, the Accused Product detects attributes of the computer, e.g., operating system platform and bandwidth.